US lawmakers concerned about negative impact Instagram has on teens’ mental health

 According to a Wall Street Journal report, researchers found that 32% of teen girls who felt bad about their bodies said Instagram made them feel worse.
 This data was posted to Facebook’s internal message boards.

-“I think that they should be focusing 100% on making their service safe for the 10s of millions of young users who are already on them,” Trahan said.
+“I think that they should be focusing 100% on making their service safe for the tens of millions of young users who are already on them,” Trahan said.

 Trahan and other lawmakers sent a letter to Facebook demanding answers and calling for the company to stop the development of Instagram for kids.